The Lords of Salem (film): Plot

-The next day, Matthias tries to tell Heidi the truth about the Lords and her lineage.
-Instead, Lacy and her sisters kill him.
-Heidi hears his murder taking place, but does nothing.
-Later at the concert, Heidi joins Lacy, Sonny, Megan, and the ghosts of Margaret and her coven in a satanic rite.
-The Lords' music causes the female audience members to strip off their clothing.
+The next day, Matthias tries to tell Heidi again the truth about the Lords and her lineage.
+Lacy and her sisters encounter him and invite him for tea while inquiring about the nature of his visit before killing him with a frying pan.
+Heidi hears his murder taking place but does nothing.
+Whitey, who has been trying to keep tabs on Heidi even through her struggles, goes to her apartment so the two can attend the concert of The Lords.
+Heidi ditches Whitey in order to view the concert, while Lacy, Sonny, Megan, and the ghosts of Margaret and her coven begin to perform a satanic rite in which Heidi joins.
+The music that emanates from the Lords causes the female audience members to strip off their clothing.
 In the midst of surreal visions, Heidi blissfully gives birth to a strange creature which looks akin to a crawfish, atop the corpses of the naked audience members.

-The next day, Heidi's station reports on a mass suicide at a rock concert, as well as the disappearance of Heidi.
+The next day, Heidi's station reports on a mass suicide of 32 female members of the Salem Historical Lifer Society—all descendants of the original settlers of Salem village—at the concert, as well as the disappearance of Heidi.